Close Menu

 Supplemental Security Income (SSI):

-If you have a spouse who earns more than $4000 a month, then that income will prevent you from getting SSI benefits.
+For example, if you have a spouse who earns more than $4000 a month, then that income will prevent you from getting SSI benefits.
 The same rule applies if you are living with a boyfriend and he is paying your bills.
 Also, the same rule applies if you are living with your common law wife and she is paying your bills.
 You cannot get SSI benefits, no matter how severe your medical condition, if you do not meet the income and asset rules for SSI.

 DIFFERENT TYPES OF SOFT TISSUE SARCOMA